alikhere/project-microcks/deployment/guidelines-details.md

         * Ensure it's configured to be accessible from your Kubernetes cluster (see Networking step below).
         * **Note the connection string, database name, username, and password.**
     * **Option B: Deploying External MongoDB on Kubernetes:**
         * If a suitable managed service is not available or preferred, you will deploy a MongoDB instance directly onto your Kubernetes cluster using a standard Helm chart (like Bitnami's).
 You will configure it to use persistent storage suitable for your cloud provider.

-You will deploy this later in the process using a generic Helm values file.
+6.  **Create MongoDB Connection Secret:**

+    Create a Kubernetes `Secret` containing the username and password for your MongoDB instance.
+Replace the placeholder values with the actual credentials obtained from your cloud provider (for managed     service) or your MongoDB deployment process (for on-K8s deployment).

+    ```bash
+    $ kubectl create secret generic microcks-mongodb-connection -n microcks \
+      --from-literal=username=<YOUR-MONGODB-USERNAME> \
+      --from-literal=password=<YOUR-MONGODB-PASSWORD>
+    ```

-6.  **Establish Private Network Connectivity:**
+7.  **Establish Private Network Connectivity:**
     * Configure networking to ensure secure, private communication between:
         * Your Kubernetes cluster nodes and the Managed PostgreSQL instance.
         * Your Kubernetes cluster nodes and the Managed MongoDB instance (if using Option A in step 5).